morphykuffour/morphykuffour.github.io/_posts/2021-07-05-ArchLinuxUSB.markdown

 Inspired by [Wayne Khan Post for Ubuntu](https://waynekhan.github.io/2020/05/30/asus-usb-ac53-nano-ubuntu.html)

-I found it difficult to initially get the external wifi card working properly following Khan's post.
+I found it difficult to initially get the external Wi-Fi card working properly following Khan's post.
 The major difference being that this arch AUR repo greatly simplified things.
 Just make sure you have the base-devel package installed.